facundor/todoz-mern-jwt/README.md

 # How to test
 Open in your browser at:
-- http://localhost : the application (http://localhost:3000 for development execution, with hotreload)
+- http://localhost : the application (http://localhost:3000 for development execution, with hot-reload)
 - http://localhost:5000/api-docs : the server API documentation

 # Stack